 For counting reads in genes, we used summarizeOverlaps from the GenomicAlignments package.
 The following code demonstrates counting reads from 3 reduced BAM files over a subset of the Ensembl genes.
-We set the counting mode to "Union", which is explained in the diagram for htseq-count5.
+We set the counting mode to "Union", which is explained in the diagram for htseq-count.
 The protocol is not strand specific, so we set ignore.strand=TRUE.
 We specified fragments=TRUE, in order to count both proper pairs and "singletons" (reads without a mate).
-Note that multiple BAM files can be counted at once by setting the number of available cores with options(mc.cores=4).